 Principles governing our monetary tools

-We have developed the following set of principles to provide a clear framework for how we will use a range of other monetary policy tools should the Official Cash Rate (OCR) reach zero.
+We have developed the following set of principles to provide a clear framework for how we will use our suite of monetary policy tools.

 Tools would be designed to provide a strong influence over inflation and employment, to ensure that the monetary policy objectives are achieved.